 Dr. Eric Anderson is a double board-certified interventional pain management physician.
-He previously practiced in Chicago prior to moving back to Texas to be closer to family.
-While there he was nominated as a top doc of Chicago.
-He has been selected as one of America’s Top Docs as well as a Leading Physician of the World.
+He previously practiced in Chicago, IL prior to moving back to Texas to be closer to family.
+He has been awarded several patient choice awards.
 Aside from the recognition, Dr. Anderson enjoys developing long-term relationships with his patients on their path to conquering their pain challenges.

-Dr. Anderson is educated and experienced in all aspects of pain management, but has specialized expertise in advanced interventional pain medicine including: Spinal Cord Stimulation (SCS), Peripheral Nerve Stimulation (PNS), Peripheral Nerve field Stimulation (PNfS), Ultrasound-guided procedures, The Racz Procedure (lysis of adhesions), fracture repair through kyphoplasty/vertebral augmentation.
+Dr. Anderson is educated and experienced in all aspects of pain management but has specialized expertise in advanced interventional pain medicine.
+This includes: Spinal Cord Stimulation (SCS), Peripheral Nerve Stimulation (PNS), Peripheral Nerve field Stimulation (PNfS), Ultrasound-guided procedures, The Racz Procedure (lysis of adhesions), and fracture repair through kyphoplasty/vertebral augmentation.

 Dr. Anderson utilizes a multi-modal approach to pain management and believes that well-educated patients have the best chance for pain-free lifestyles.
 He consistently works to bring patients the education they need through therapies and programs implemented at the Advanced Pain Institute.